-To perform the tasks of research the following methods have been used: abstractlogical, economic-statistical and systemic analysis.
-The informational base for our research is scientific works of domestic and foreign scientists, statistic materials of Vinnitsa Regional Statistical Service, personal observations.
+To perform the tasks of research the following methods have been used: abstract-logical, economic-statistical and systemic analysis.
+The informational base for our research are scientific works of domestic and foreign scientists, statistic materials of Vinnitsa Regional Statistical Service, personal observations.